 On vehicles with the Tire Pressure Monitor System (TPMS), this message displays when the pressure in one or more of the vehicle's tires is low.
 This message also displays LEFT FRT (left front), RIGHT FRT (right front), LEFT RR (left rear), or RIGHT RR (right rear) to indicate the location of the low tire.

 The low tire pressure warning light will also come on.
-See TirePressure Light on page 5-22.
+See Tire Pressure Light on page 5-23.

 If a tire pressure message appears on the DIC, stop as soon as you can.
 Inflate the tires by adding air until the tire pressure is equal to the values shown on the Tire and Loading Information label.
-See Tires on page 10-36, Vehicle Load Limits on page 9-10, and Tire Pressure on page 10-44.
+See Tires on page 10-35, Vehicle Load Limits on page 9-9, and Tire Pressure on page 10-43.

 The DIC also shows the tire pressure values.
-See Driver Information Center (DIC) on page 5-24.
+See Driver Information Center (DIC) (With DIC Buttons) on page 5-25 or Driver Information Center (DIC) (Without DIC Buttons) on page 5-31.